unt-libraries/untl-metadata-documentation/docs/fields/date.rst

 	*Original Resource Creation Date:* 1910-01-23

 Archived website: U.S.-Canada Power System Outage Task Force
-	*Original Resource Creation Date:* 2004
+	-    *Original Resource Creation Date:* 2004
-	*Date Harvested:* 2009-07-01
+	-    *Date Harvested:* 2009-07-01

 Patent: Improvement in Medical Compounds or Bitters for Treating Chills and Fever.
-	*Original Resource Creation Date:* 1873-05-20
+	-    *Original Resource Creation Date:* 1873-05-20
-	*Submission Date:* 1873-04-05
+	-    *Submission Date:* 1873-04-05
-	*Acceptance Date:* 1873-05-20
+	-    *Acceptance Date:* 1873-05-20

+.. _date-comments:

 ********
 Comments
 ********

--   To express the time period(s), date, or date range associated with the intellectual content of the resource, use the [Coverage][] element.
+-   To express the time period(s), date, or date range associated with the intellectual content of the resource, use the :doc:`Coverage </fields/coverage>` element.

     -   For example, a book published in 1976 that is about Texas history from first statehood to 1964 would have an original resource creation date of 1976, but a coverage date range of 1846 - 1964.